The Many Options for Fillings

 Glass Ionomer

-- Advantages - glass ionomer can help protect the tooth as this material releases fluoride.
-The material is typically used for baby teeth with small cavities and to repair decay underneath the gum line.
+- Pros - A glass ionomer filling can help protect a tooth from more decay because it releases fluoride.
+Your dentist may use this material to fill small cavities on baby teeth and to repair decay below the gum line.

-- Disadvantages - glass ionomer is weaker than composite and amalgam materials and generally does not last as long.
-The cost of glass ionomer is comparable to a composite filling.
+- Cons - This material is weaker than composite and amalgam and does not last as long.
+The cost is about the same as a composite filling.

 -

-- Advantages - gold fillings are stronger and more durable than amalgam, composite, or glass ionomer.
+- Pros - Gold is stronger and more durable than amalgam, composite, or glass ionomer.

 -

-- Advantages - porcelain or ceramic fillings are aesthetically pleasing and can be custom stained to match the natural tooth and adjacent teeth.
-The materials are stronger than composite and amalgam, but aren't as strong as gold.
+- Pros - Porcelain or ceramic fillings are nice looking and can be stained to match a natural tooth.
+They are stronger than composite and amalgam.

 How Are Direct Fillings Different from Indirect Fillings?